dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3811: Societal contributions must focus on individual abilities and needs.
+### T3811: Contributing according to ability ensures resource access for those in need.

 |Support|
 |---|